ASchmidt1024/articles/angular/evaluation/angular-evaluation.md

 Why take [Angular][1] for the next project?
 To determine your choice you should evaluate some aspects of this popular javascript framework.
 The goal of this article is to show how you can evaluate the use of Angular to give you the right arguments, without getting into technical deep details.

-We don't look at [React][5] or [Vue][6], the two other main players in this section.
-Instead of a comparison between the tools (e.g. [Angular or React][29]), we take a look at the differences between frameworks and libraries in general.
+[React][5] and [Vue][6] are the two other main players in this section.
+Before a comparison between the tools (e.g. [Angular or React][29]), we take a look at the differences between frameworks and libraries in general.
 And to save you some time, let me sum up something for you: Angular is still as good as React or as Vue, but the right choice depends on a wide range of factors which make it more or less suitable for the clients enviroment.

 ## Where to start?